JadenBalogh/home-together-b/Documentation/Meeting Notes/Group Meeting Minutes.md

 The issues are:

  Finish front end of login and signup

  Fix database conflicts

+ Create UI design

+ Update documentation

+ Setup Google Maps

+ Setup heroku hosting

+ Setup server-side routes for view account and edit account

+ Fix DB field names and confirm DB setup with Twila

+ Add fields to server signup route

+ Front-end to Back-end connection for signin/signup

+###### 3:34-3:40pm:

+Concluding the client's requirement in the client meeting

+###### 3:40-3:54pm:

+Discussing plan of next week